ccalobeto/build-pmtile/README.md

 # About the Project
-This project builds and makes a custom style to publish a basemap based on [Protomaps](https://docs.protomaps.com/).
+This project *builds a tileset of Perú* using [Protomaps](https://docs.protomaps.com/).
+Also teach you how to make a custom **maplibre style** to use it in as a basemap in your viz projects.

-## Quick process to upload a pmtile
+## A quick process to upload a pmtile
+To build a maplibre style, you need a tileset (pmtile).
+These are the steps:

 1. Extract the pmtile